IDoCodingStuffs/python-doodles/freeform-log.md

 ### 11 PM
 I guess missing normalization can lead to that?
 Let's see how it behaves with layernorm before the self attention layer.

+Similar, at least for the initial epochs.
+Let's see if it is one of those "hard to learn" cases where it will take some hours before it can start continuing to learn.